acastano/twitterstream/README.md

 * Run the test using CMD + U

 * The project has one view controller called TweetListViewController that shows a list of tweets being tracked.
-If there is no tweets available you have the chance to retry.
-In case the stream fails you are able to reconnect also.
+Wait until tweets are shown if nothing is shown in next 30 seconds you will have a chance to retry.

 * Unit tests are done with XCTest.
-The test covearage is 87% there are some bits that will be better cover using App testing with other tools.
-It would be possible to add more coverage using something like OCMock for Apple classes.
-(NSURLSession, etc) for that we will have to do some unit testing in Objective C where we pretent to use OCMock.
+The test covearage is 97.4% However, there could be code "tested" but still missing valid use cases.

-* There are not third party libraries and the code is written using the below coding standards
+* The only third party libraries are RxSwift and RxCocoa and the code is written using the below coding standards

 ## Coding standards ##